Last modified: December 31, 2024

 $$x \approx 1.04, \quad y \approx 1.60.$$

-II.
-Memory Efficiency: The method only requires storage for the matrix $A$, the right-hand side vector $\mathbf{b}$, and the current iterate $\mathbf{x}^{(k)}$.
-No additional large-scale data structures are needed, making it suitable for large sparse systems where direct methods may be infeasible.
+- Memory requirements are minimal since the method only needs storage for the matrix $A$, the vector $\mathbf{b}$, and the current iterate $\mathbf{x}^{(k)}$, making it efficient for large sparse systems.